jacebenson/jace.pro/content/post/2019-07-26-new-york/index.md

         -  retrieve the data from external sources or from another instance with REST or SOAP services.
 The external data lives in the memory in read-only mode, which makes the data temporary, or transient, within the Now Platform.
 You can then view and manipulate the external data without importing or storing it.
         - Plugin: "Remote Tables" or "com.glide.script.vtable"
         ![2019-07-26-new-york-remote-tables-1.png](./2019-07-26-new-york-remote-tables-1.png)
-        - Recomended limit is 1000 records
+        - Recommended limit is 1000 records
         - example use cases;
           - weather-related data that appears on a homepage when a user logs in.
           - customer details that are stored in an external Customer Relationship Management